UBC-MDS/hexdropper/README.md

 # hexdropper

-Python package for determining the hex colour code given a cropped image.
+A Python package designed for graphic designers, developers, and color enthusiasts.
+It simplifies the process of obtaining hex color codes from images.
+Given a cropped image, hexdropper quickly identifies and outputs the corresponding hex color code, streamlining design and development workflows.

+## Features

 ## Installation